edulis8/slo-coder-meetup-playlist/README.md

 # slo-coder-meetup-playlist

-The SLO Code Meetup, July 11th/2015.
-Arrays and Objects Live Coding Session.
-Playlist Challenge.
+A project with the SLO Code Meetup, July 11th/2015.
+Arrays and Objects Live Coding Session: Playlist Challenge.

 My first "program" creating a randomized playlist, using arrays and objects in Javascript.